Finding a job

 How do MSc graduates search for the perfect job?

-RSM students are independently proactive in finding jobs; 70% of respondents in our survey ‘agreed’ that they had used their own networks to find a job.
-Using their own network is more important for Dutch students (75%) than for non-EEA students (50%) or EEA students (59%).
+RSM students are independently proactive in finding jobs; almost 54% of respondents in our survey agreed they had used their own networks to find a job.
+Using their own network is more important for Dutch students (61%) than for non-EEA students (47%) or EEA students (38%).

-Giving students the opportunity to meet and interact with company recruiters on campus gets firm approval from approximately of 26% of our respondents, whether this was through a company presentation (30%), STAR Management Week (16%) or the Erasmus Recruitment Days (34%) – a series of ‘job fair’ events involving company presentations, workshops and interviews, and organised by study organisations.
+Giving students the opportunity on campus to meet and interact with company recruiters gets approval from approximately about 20% of our respondents, whether this was through a company presentation (20.6%), STAR Management Week (13.6%) or the Erasmus Recruitment Days (25%), the student-organised series of job fairs involving company presentations, workshops and interviews.

-The services and website provided by RSM via its Career Services department are viewed by 22% of respondents as a way to find a job.
-These services are used by more non-EEA students (33%) than Dutch students (17%) or EEA students (19%).
+The services and website provided by RSM via its Career Services department are thought of by 16% of respondents as a way to find a job.
+Non-EEA students (27%) use them more than Dutch students (16%) or EEA students (9%), and the help of Career Services is used more by men (19%) than by women (12%).